4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 The jewel of the cultural triangle is surely the imposing, honey-coloured rock fortress Sigiriya.
 This fortified, fifth-century city is one of the most popular tourist attractions in Sri Lanka.

-You can easily take a day trip to Sigiriya from Dambulla, they are only 40 minutes apart.
+You can easily take a day trip to Sigiriya from Dambulla; they are only 40 minutes apart.

 Sigiriya tour